ginomessmer/ginomessmer/README.md

 #### Trivia
 🏙 **Favorite places so far**: London, Stockholm
 🌆 **Want to visit**: New York, San Francisco
-🎶 **What I'm listening to lately**: Linkin Park, Limp Bizkit, Rise Against, Breaking Benjamin, Eminem, Bonobo, The Prodigy
+🎶 **What I'm listening to lately**: Linkin Park, Limp Bizkit, Muse, Breaking Benjamin, Eminem, Bonobo
 🎮 **Favorite video games**: Red Dead Redemption II, Metro Exodus, Microsoft Flight Simulator, Minecraft with friends
 ⚡ **Fun fact**: The elites don’t want you to know this but the ducks at the park are free you can take them home I have 458 ducks.